lightstreams-network/lightchain/README.md

 ### Node initialization

-To initialise a new blockchain you need to run `lightchain init` and  choose a local path where blockchain files are going to be stored.
+To initialise a new node you need to run `lightchain init` and  choose a local path where blockchain files are going to be stored.
 ```
 lightchain init --datadir="${HOME}/.lightchain"
 ```